 The retention and expansion of our relationships with existing customers are key indicators of our revenue potential.
-We had 150 Active Customers as of December 31, 2020.
-Of our Active Customers as of December 31, 2018, 89% remained customers as of December 31, 2020.
+We had 150 Active Customers as of December 31, 2018, 89% remained customers as of December 31, 2020.
 We gained a total of 45 new Active Customers, including 19 new Active Customers in the Al/ML sector as well as seven in the automotive sector, and we lost eight Active Customers for our interconnect IP and NoC interface IP solutions from December 31, 2018 to December 31, 2020.
 Additionally, we added 38 Active Customers for our IP deployment solutions through our acquisition of Magillem in November 2020.